davidje13/collection-storage/README.md

 Stores one key per ID in `keyCollection` (unencrypted).
 If `cacheSize` is provided, uses a least-recently-used cache for keys to reduce database access.

+Updating a record re-encrypts using the same key.
+Removing records also removes the corresponding keys.

 See example notes above for an example on using `customEncryption`.